Operation of the Line

 Map of southern part

 The control centre for the track was at Old Dalby (111¼ MP) and consisted of a single storey wooden building block housing a control room, messing facilities, toilet and conference room.
 There was also a small rail-served workshop with a 5 ton overhead crane and an inspection pit.
 The workshop and the control centre were surrounded by a 4 m high security fence.
 Test trains could be stabled within the compound if required.
 These facilities still exist but the office accommodation has been added to and the workshop has been extended.
-There is now a northern outlet onto the new 'Up', line which is used for the Train Control System testing.
-The class 309 EMU's used in connection with this are stabled at Old Dalby.
-All other functions are now conducted from the new complex at Asfordby.
+There is now a northern outlet onto the new 'Up', line which was used for the Train Control System testing.
+When the class 309 EMU's used in connection with the ERTMS were in use they were stabled at Old Dalby.

-Since the early1970's the line has been equipped with a 2 mile length of overhead line equipment (OHLE) running from Folly Hall curve near 113¼ MP to just north of Widmerpool Station at approximately 115½ MP.
+Since the early 1970's the line was equipped with a 2 mile length of overhead line equipment (OHLE) running from Folly Hall curve near 113¼ MP to just north of Widmerpool Station at approximately 115½ MP.
 This OHLE was not powered and several tension lengths were erected as 'half-scale' having spans of 35m instead of 70m thereby allowing trains to simulate running at twice the actual track speed.
 It also had several different styles of overhead equipment on the other tension lengths but up until the upgrade in mid-2000 had not been used for testing for a number of years and was in a poor state of repair.
-The line today is electrified from Asfordby to a point just south of the former Plumtree Station.

 OHLE details